HOW DO I BEGIN EXPLORING SCHOLARSHIP OPPORTUNITIES?

 SCHOLARSHIPS WITH A COMMON APPLICATION PROCESS:

 The Foundation offers many scholarships utlilzing a common online application process.
-Beginning January 1, 2015, you may click this link to begin the Common Application for the 2015/2016 academic year.
+Click this link to begin the Common Application for the 2015/2016 academic year.

 After completing the Foundation’s Common Application, we will provide you with a list of scholarship opportunities for which you will be considered.
 You need only complete this application once and you will automatically be considered for all programs sharing the common application.
 There is no need to apply for these scholarships individually or more than once - the prequalifying process is done for you.